Eth138l/ADP-GFA/README.md

 Todo

 ### Datasets Preparation
-The AI4VA dataset has been placed in this section of the `Todo` folder.
+The dataset for the current step is located in the `Todo` folder.
 Please confirm the file structure as follows:
 ```
 Todo
 ```